Using Picture Books To Teach Biography Writing

 Mini-Lesson #7: Descriptive Language

 Descriptive language can be the difference between a decent story and a fabulous story.
-After a couple days of fast and furious writing, it was a good time to take a break to look through Electrical Wizard and Jubilee! with an eye toward descriptive language.
+After a couple of days of fast and furious writing, it was an excellent time to take a break to look through Electrical Wizard and Jubilee! with an eye toward descriptive language.

-When we found great example sentences, I asked Caleb to retell the sentences without the descriptive language.
+When we found great example sentences, I asked him to retell the sentences without the descriptive language.
 In other words, I wanted him to give me the boring version.
-To turn a great sentence into a boring one is harder than you might think!
-This might seem counter-intuitive, but I specifically wanted him to see that it’s just as easy to develop a great sentence full of descriptive language as it is to write a boring sentence.
-I also wanted him to get the full impact of how deflated the sentences became as compared to the original ones.
+To turn a great sentence into a boring one is more challenging than you might think!
+This might seem counter-intuitive, but I wanted him to see that it’s just as easy to develop a great sentence full of descriptive language as it is to write a dull one.
+I also wanted him to understand how deflated the sentences became compared to the original ones.

-Assignment #4: Go back through your biography so far and add descriptive language to boring parts.
+Assignment #4: Review your biography and add descriptive language to boring parts.

 Assignment #5: Complete the 1st draft.
 Don’t forget to add the bibliography.